What is Sequestration?

 Free and impartial help with money, set up by the government: MoneyHelper.

-*Debt examples are subject to creditor acceptance, payments subject to individual circumstances, credit may be affected.
+*Debt examples are subject to creditor acceptance, payments are subject to individual circumstances, credit may be affected.
 Fees may apply.